-The Authority may, at its option, on or prior to the date fixed for redemption in any notice of optional redemption, rescind and cancel such notice of redemption by Written Request to the Trustee and the Trustee shall mail notice of such cancellation to the recipients of the notice of redemption being cancelled.
+The Authority may, at its option, on or prior to the date fixed for redemption in any notice of redemption, rescind and cancel such notice of redemption by written request to the Trustee and the Trustee shall mail notice of such cancellation to the recipients of the notice of redemption being cancelled.
+The Authority may provide for a conditional notice of redemption.

 Effect of Redemption.

-If notice of redemption has been duly given pursuant to the Trust Agreement and money for the payment of the redemption price of the 2021 Bonds called for redemption plus accrued interest to the Redemption Date is held by the Trustee, then on the redemption date designated in such notice the 2021 Bonds so called for redemption shall become due and payable, and from and after the date so designated for redemption, the interest on such 2021 Bonds will cease to be entitled to any benefit or security under the Trust Agreement and the bondholders of such 2021 Bonds will have no rights in respect thereof except to receive payment of the Redemption Price thereof plus accrued interest to the Redemption Date.
+If notice of redemption has been duly given pursuant to the Trust Agreement and money for the payment of the redemption price of the 2021B Bonds called for redemption is held by the Trustee, then on the redemption date designated in such notice the 2021B Bonds so called for redemption shall become due and payable, and from and after the date so designated for redemption, the interest on such 2021B Bonds will cease to accrue.
+Such 2021B Bonds will cease to be entitled to any benefit or security under the Trust Agreement and the bondholders of such 2021B Bonds will have no rights in respect thereof except to receive payment of the redemption price thereof.